Aftermath and Legacy of the American Wars of Independence

 The Articles of Confederation, drafted in 1777, served as the first constitution of the United States, reflecting the desire to establish a system of governance after the American Revolutionary War.
 It emphasized a decentralized government where states retained sovereignty, creating a weak central authority.

-See also The Role of Religion in the Revolution
+See also Daily Life of Soldiers in the Continental Army

 This political legacy highlighted the challenges of a confederation system, such as the inability to raise unified taxes or regulate commerce effectively.
 The Articles lacked provisions for a strong executive branch and a national judiciary, leading to difficulties in enforcing laws and settling disputes between states.